 - Non-compatibility.
 We get Amazon wanting to keep its products “all in the family,” but requiring a Fire TV Stick or Fire TV makes it hard for cord cutters without those products.
 Amazon can turn this around by making it possible to stream Fire TV Recast content on laptops.
 This would add in flexibility it currently lacks.

-One final thing to mention is the cost.
 The Fire TV Recast is an investment.
 We’re putting it in the con column since this price can rise if you don’t already have a Fire TV Stick.

 Still, other alternatives are comparable in cost, so the price ultimately doesn’t need to be a reason not to purchase the Fire TV Recast.